Program FAQs: M.A. in Engaged Humanities and the Creative Life with Emphasis in Depth Psychology

-Pacifica requires that all students log into their online courses on the first day of the quarter, and post something that indicates attendance.
+Pacifica requires that all students log into their courses in D2L on the first day of the quarter, and post something that indicates attendance.
 This is a Federal Financial Aid requirement, and it can be done anytime during that first day.
 Other than this mandatory sign-in requirement, most assignments will be due once or twice weekly so you can log in and complete them at your convenience.

 Reading, of course.
 The number of books and articles will vary by instructor but in general, expect between 800-900 pages of reading per course.
 Other assignments may include individual or group projects, research, presentations, and essay-writing.

 What can I expect from faculty in a hybrid program?